neutralusername/Systemge/README.md

 ## Notes
 This new version of Systemge is a superset of previous versions that utilized "Resolvers" and "Brokers" to facilitate communication.
-Similar functionalities may be replicated using Nodes with Systemge Component, if desired.
+Similar functionalities may be replicated using Nodes with Systemge-Component, if desired.